Southwark Cathedral: 16th and 17th centuries

 In around 1520 the Bishop of Winchester, Richard Foxe, carried out a programme of improvement, installing a stone altar screen, a new west doorway with a window above and a new window in the east gable of the choir.

 Along with all the other religious houses in England, the priory was dissolved by Henry VIII, being surrendered to the Crown in 1540.
 The receiver in charge of dissolving St Marie Overie was William Saunders.
 In that year St Mary Overie received the new dedication of St Saviour and became the church of a new parish, which combined those of St Mary Magdalen (the attached parochial chapel) and the nearby church of St Margaret, which was deconsecrated.
 The parishioners leased the priory church and rectory from the Crown until 1614, when they purchased the church outright for £800.

 During the reign of Queen Mary heresy trials were held in the retrochoir.
 In January 1555, six high-ranking clergymen, including the former Bishop of Gloucester, John Hooper, were condemned to death there.

 As the parish church for the Bankside area, St Saviour's had close connections with the great Elizabethan dramatists.
 William Shakespeare's brother, Edmund, was buried there in 1607.
 His grave is unmarked, but a commemorative stone was later placed in the paving of the choir.
 The cathedral instituted a festival to commemorate this cultural history in the 1920s which endured into the late 20th century.

 There is a large stained glass window dedicated to William Shakespeare, depicting scenes from his plays, at the base of which is an alabaster statue representing the playwright reclining, holding a quill.
 Two dramatists, John Fletcher and Philip Massinger were buried in the church.
 Along with Edward Alleyn they were officers and benefactors of the parish charities and of St Saviour's Grammar School.

-John Harvard, clergyman and school benefactor in America, was born in the parish and was baptised in the church on 29 November 1607.
+John Harvard, a clergyman and school benefactor who helped found Harvard University, for whom the university is named, was born in the parish and was baptised in the church on 29 November 1607.
 He is commemorated by the Harvard Chapel in the north transept, paid for by Harvard University alumni resident in England.
 His father, Robert, a local butcher and inn-holder, was a business associate of Shakespeare's family and a parochial, school, and church officer with the playwright's colleagues.

 The connection with the bishops of Winchester continued after the Reformation.
 Lancelot Andrewes, bishop of Winchester until his death in 1626, and a contributor to the Authorized Version of the Bible, was buried in a small chapel at the east end that afterwards became known as the "Bishop's Chapel".
 After the destruction of the chapel in 1830, his tomb was moved to a new position, immediately behind the high altar.

 It was from the tower of St Saviour's that the Czech artist Wenceslas Hollar drew his Long View of London from Bankside in 1647, a panorama which has become a definitive image of the city in the 17th century.